ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/value_extraction.rst

 ClarityNLP tries to understand these situations and correctly associate the value 98.6 with "temperature".

-We should state that this is a **generic** value extractor, which means that it is not specialized for finding any particular type of data, such as temperatures, blood pressures, or anything else.
-It instead uses an empirically-determined set of rules and regular expressions to find values (either numeric or textual - see below) that are likely to be associated with the supplied query terms.
+We should emphasize that this is a **generic** value extractor.
+Our design goal is to achieve good performance across a wide variety of value extraction problems.
+It has **not** been specialized for any particular type of problem, such as for extracting temperatures or blood pressures.
+It instead uses an empirically-determined set of rules and regular expressions to find values (either numeric or textual - see below) that are likely to be associated with the query terms.
+These regexes and rules are under continual refinement and testing as the development of ClarityNLP continues.

-You can get better idea of what the value extractor does and the results that it finds by examining our comprehensive suite of `value extractor tests <https://github.com/ClarityNLP/ClarityNLP/blob/develop/nlp/algorithms/value_extraction/test_value_extractor.py>`_.
+You can get a clearer picture of what the value extractor does and the results that it finds by examining our comprehensive suite of `value extractor tests <https://github.com/ClarityNLP/ClarityNLP/blob/develop/nlp/algorithms/value_extraction/test_value_extractor.py>`_.